CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/LAB.md

 #### How are we implementing it?

-- Refactor the `main.css` file using SMACSS principles.
+- Refactor the `main.css` file using SMACSS principles or another approach of your own design.
+  - If you choose to use SMACSS principles, you may decide how many files to include, but at the minimum should include  `base.css`, `layout.css`, and `modules.css`.
+However, think through the way you separate your CSS rules.
+For example, you may want several CSS files in a `modules` folder, if you feel that the code needs to be organized in that manner.
+  - If you choose to use your own approach, you must use at least four files.
+In addition, you must include a markdown file explaining your approach and how you decided which rules belonged in each file.
 - Apply your styling on top of the provided styling.
-Do not remove any of the CSS files.
+Do not remove any of the CSS rules.
 Style your portfolio page using floats, Flexbox, or CSS grids.

 ### Feature #2: Modify the contents